 “The worst mistake a boss can make is not to say ‘well done!’ “- John Ashcroft

-Read these signs to know if your boss values your career or not:
+Appreciation at work is much more important than any internal communication strategy, or employee engagement activity.
+Read these signs to know if your boss values your career or not.

 Your move – Keep calm and leave out written communication so that he/she can’t miss or deny your attempts at getting their attention.
 Call and ask for an appointment, if need be.